Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 ### Section 1.01 - Resignation

-+ A. Any Executive officer who is interested in resigning from office must submit a notice to the Executive Board within two (2) weeks before resigning
++ A. Any executive officer who is interested in resigning from office must submit a notice to the Executive Board at least two (2) weeks before resigning

-+ B. Any Executive officer who is interested in resigning from office must submit a notice to the Chapter Within one (1) week before resigning, stating why the individual wants to resign.
++ B. Any executive officer who is interested in resigning from office must submit a notice to the Chapter at least one (1) week before resigning, stating the reason for resignation.

 ## Article VII - Impeachment and Removal from Office